Oklahoma Solar Incentives: What’s Available in 2026

 What to know about net metering in Oklahoma

-This lets you offset your electricity bills over time.
-For example, Lowell in Oklahoma City told us they overproduced about 600 kilowatts (kW) over the first few months of 2023.
-They produced less in May because it was cloudy.
+One resident, Lowell in Oklahoma City, told us they overproduced about 600 kilowatt-hours (kWh) over the first few months of 2023.
+Then they produced less in May because it was cloudy.
 “But I have all this credit, so it'll be carried over into this month,” Lowell said.
 “So, I still won't have a bill.”

 How much are solar panels in Oklahoma?